galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon question %} Questions
-> On this selected region we see four peaks on TSS (middle track) or CTCF binding loci (bottom track).
+> In the ATAC-Seq sample in this selected region we see four peaks detected by Genrich.
 >
-> 1. How many TSS are accessible in the displayed region?
+> 1. How many TSS are accessible in the sample in the displayed region?
-> 2. How many CTCF binding loci are accessible in the displayed region?
+> 2. How many CTCF binding loci are accessible?
 > 3. Can you spot peaks with no TSS and no CTCF peak?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 In total, we can see 3 TSS for 6 transcripts for 2 genes.
 The TSS of RAC2 corresponds to an ATAC-Seq peak whereas there is no significant coverage on both TSS of SSTR3.
 > >
 > > 2.
-Only the first peak overlaps with a CTCF binding site.
+Only the first peak on the left overlaps with a CTCF binding site.
 > >
 > > 3.
 Amongst the 4 peaks in this region, the 2 in the middle do not correspond to CTCF peaks or TSS.
-As CTCF, by itself, can displace the nucleosome and create accessible regions it is more likely that a region with no CTCF peak and no TSS would be a putative enhancer.
-One of these regions are located in the intron of a gene, the other one was in between genes.
-However, it is impossible to guess from the position which would be the gene controlled by this region.
-Of course, more analyses are needed to assess if it is a real enhancer, for example, histone ChIP-seq, 3D structure, transgenic assay, etc.
 > >
 > {: .solution}
 >
 {: .question}

+As CTCF binds so ubiquitously and by itself can displace the nucleosome creating accessible regions, a region containing a peak with no corresponding CTCF peak or TSS could be a putative enhancer.
+In the pyGenomeTracks plot we see a region like this located in the intron of a gene and another one between genes.
+However, it is impossible to guess from the position which would be the gene controlled by this region.
+And of course, more analyses are needed to assess if it is a real enhancer, for example, histone ChIP-seq, 3D structure, transgenic assay, etc.

 # Conclusion

-In this training you have learned about the general principles of ATAC-Seq data analysis.
+In this training you have learned the general principles of ATAC-Seq data analysis.
 ATAC-Seq is a method to investigate the chromatin accessibility and the genome is treated with a transposase (enzyme) called Tn5.
 It marks open chromatin regions by cutting and inserting adapters for sequencing.
 The training material gave you an insight into how to quality control the data.
 You should look for low quality bases, adapter contamination, correct insert size and PCR duplicates (duplication level).
-We showed you how to remove adapters and PCR duplicates, if `FastQC`, shows a warning in these areas.
-We mapped the reads with `Bowtie2`, filtered our reads for properly paired, good quality and reads that do not map to the mitochondrial genome.
-We found open chromatin regions with `Genrich`, a tool to find regions of genomic enrichment (peaks).
-We investigated the read coverage around TSS with the help of `computeMatrix` and `plotHeatmap`.
-Last but not least, we visualised the peaks and other informative tracks, such as CTCF binding regions and hg38 genes, with the help of `pyGenomeTracks`.
+We showed you how to remove adapters and PCR duplicates, if **FastQC**, shows a warning in these areas.
+We mapped the reads with **Bowtie2**, filtered our reads for properly paired, good quality and reads that do not map to the mitochondrial genome.
+We found open chromatin regions with **Genrich**, a tool to find regions of genomic enrichment (peaks).
+We investigated the read coverage around TSS with the help of **computeMatrix** and **plotHeatmap**.
+Last but not least, we visualised the peaks and other informative tracks, such as CTCF binding regions and hg38 genes, with the help of **pyGenomeTracks**.
 At the end, we found open chromatin regions that did not overlap with CTCF sites or TSS, which could be potential putative enhancer regions detected by the ATAC-Seq experiment.

 ![ATAC workflow](../../images/atac-seq/ATACWF.svg "ATAC workflow")